rxue/learning-dirary/books/working-effectively-with-legacy-code/README.md

 ## Chapter 17 My Application Has No Structure
 ### Telling the Story of the System

+## Chapter 20 The Class is Too Big and I Don't Want It to Get Any Bigger
+### Moving Forward
+#### Strategy
+#### Tactics
+> 1. Identify a Responsibility that you want to separate into another class
+> 2. Figure out whether any instance variables will have to move to the new class.
+If so, move them to a separate part of the class declaration, away from the other instance variables.

 # Part III: Dependency-Breaking Techniques
 ## Chapter 25: Dependency-Breaking Techniques
 ### *Parameterize Constructor*